Marko Arnautović: Senior

 Arnautović played his first match for the Austria national senior team on 11 October 2008, against the Faroe Islands.
 He scored his first goals for Austria in a 3–0 win over Azerbaijan on 8 October 2010.

 Arnautović started in all ten of Austria's matches during their successful UEFA Euro 2016 qualifying campaign, scoring in a win over Montenegro and both fixtures against neighbours Liechtenstein.
 On 31 May 2016, he was selected in the Austrian squad for the UEFA Euro 2016.

 Arnautović started all but one of Austria's qualification matches for the 2018 FIFA World Cup, only missing the game against the Republic of Ireland through suspension.
 He scored four goals in the 10 games, but Austria's fourth-place finish would not be enough for qualification.

-On 24 May 2021, he was called up for the UEFA Euro 2020.
-On 13 June, Arnautović scored the third goal for Austria during the first game of Group C against North Macedonia.
+On 24 May 2021, Arnautović was called up for the delayed UEFA Euro 2020.
+On 13 June, he scored the third goal for Austria during their first game of Group C against North Macedonia.
 During the goal celebration, he was accused of using racist slurs against Ezgjan Alioski and Egzon Bejtulai from the rival team, who are both Macedonian Albanians.
 Afterwards, he apologized for his words but denied his language was racist.
 UEFA later announced an investigation into Arnautović's actions.
 He was banned by UEFA for one game for "insulting another player", resulting in him missing Austria's next game in Euro 2020 against the Netherlands.
-UEFA did not find the language to be discriminatory.
+UEFA did not find the language to be discriminatory, however.